dorvk/DVNCI-Module/README.md

 # DVNCI-Module

-DVNCI is a brand new, storyboardless, multidirectional, super-clean architecture for Swift development
+DVNCI is a brand new, storyboardless, memoryleak-free, multidirectional, super-clean architecture for Swift development

 One Controller to rule them all!